cjodo/convert.nvim/README.md

 ## Features
 - Convert css units with one simple command
-- track base font size on save to convert px to rems accurately (Single file support only)
+- Base font supported for accurate rem conversion

 ## Installation:
 Use your favourite plugin manager